-The most important thing to be aware of is your Initial Enrollment Period (IEP), which is the time period that most people apply to receive their Medicare benefits.
+The most important thing to be aware of is your The Initial Enrollment Period is a seven-month period when new beneficiaries can enroll in Medicare without a penalty.
+Most people enroll in Medicare at age 65....
+(IEP), which is the time period that most people apply to receive their Medicare benefits.
 Your IEP begins three months before the month of your 65th birthday, includes your birth month, and carries on three months after, for a total of seven months.
 If you don’t apply during this time period you could face penalties later.

-If you already have health insurance coverage through your employer, you may qualify for a Special Enrollment Period.
-If you have credible health insurance through an employer you can delay your enrollment in Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.... until your current employer’s health insurance ends.
-You should enroll in Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... anyway.
+If you already have health insurance coverage through your employer, you may qualify for a Special Enrollment Periods (SEPs) allow beneficiaries to change their Medicare Advantage and Part D plans due to a special circumstance.
+Common reasons for a SEP include moving, losing employer coverage, and Medicaid eligibility, to name....
+If you have credible health insurance through an employer you can delay your enrollment in Medicare Part B until your current employer’s health insurance ends.
+You should enroll in Medicare Part A anyway.